Frīdrihs Briedis: Russian Army units

 In 1906 he was accepted into the St.Petersburg's Vladimir War School.
 Due to his excellent tactical knowledge he reached the rank of Senior sergeant by his last year at the school.
 Briedis graduated from the war school with the rank of Podporuchik, and afterwards he served in the 99th Ivangorod infantry regiment, which was deployed in Daugavpils.
 In 1912 he attained the rank of Poruchik and was appointed the company's Commander.

-He participated in World War I, initially serving in East Prussia, where he successfully led reconnaissance patrols and received numerous awards for valor and his accomplishments.
+He participated in World War I, initially serving in East Prussia, where he successfully led reconnaissance patrols and received numerous awards for valor for his accomplishments.

 Latvian Riflemen

 When the formation of the Latvian Riflemen battalions begun in 1915 he was appointed to command the 1st Daugavgrīva battalion.
 He and his men participated in battles near the Misa River, and near Ķekava.
 In March 1916 Briedis was severely wounded in the jaw, but he recovered and participated in the Christmas Battles as commander of a battalion.
 During the Christmas Battles he fought in Tīreļpurvs, where he was wounded for a second time.

 Briedis was in hospital when the February Revolution broke out, triggering the collapse of the army.
 Many riflemen joined the Red Army, but Briedis was among those who refused to do so.

+Briedis joined Boris Savinkov's Union for the Defence of the Motherland and Freedom, serving as an intelligence officer.

 In 1918 he joined an anti-bolshevist conspiracy in Moscow.
 On July 23, 1918, he was arrested by the Cheka, and on August 27, 1918, he was executed in Moscow by firing squad.
-He received all classes of the Order of Lāčplēsis for his valor in the Christmas Battles, and for participation in almost all the rifleman's operations on the Riga front.
+He posthumously received all classes of the Order of Lāčplēsis for his valor in the Christmas Battles, and for participation in almost all the rifleman's operations on the Riga front.
 In Riga there is also a street named in his name.